-You can sow the miracle flower under glass from March onwards.
+You can sow the wonder flowers (Mirabilis) under glass from March onwards.
 In warmer regions, direct outdoor sowing is also possible from the end of April.
-The bulbous rhizomes are set quite flat into the bed from mid-May, after the Ice Saints, and only a few centimeters thinly covered with soil.
+The bulbous rhizomes are set quite flat into the bed from mid-May, and only a few centimeters thinly covered with soil.
 Wonder flowers need a distance of 50 to 70 centimeters in the bed, because they grow not only in height, but also strongly in width.

-In order to stimulate the continuous flowering of miracle flowers, you should remove withered flowers regularly.
+In order to stimulate the continuous flowering of wonder flowers (Mirabilis), you should remove withered flowers regularly.
 During the growth it is necessary to water the summer flowers abundantly, sometimes this is also necessary twice a day.
 A few doses of liquid fertilizer in the watering water also benefit the flowering.

-You can divide the rootstocks of the wonder flower in autumn and multiply the plant in this way.
+You can divide the rootstocks of the wonder flowers (Mirabilis) in autumn and multiply the plant in this way.

 Cut back the leaves in late autumn, before the first frost, and proceed similarly to dahlias: The frost-sensitive tubers of the miracle flowers should be carefully dug out with a digging fork in late autumn, at the latest at the first frost, in order to dry off in an airy place.
 They can then be wintered in wooden boxes filled with sand in a dry and cool cellar room at around five degrees Celsius.

-In autumn the rootstocks can be divided, in spring you can get cuttings from the plant.
+In autumn the rootstocks of the Mirabilis can be divided, in spring you can get cuttings from the plant.
 In addition, sowing is also a common form of propagation.